-I have had two concussions before and neither one affected me in the same way as this event.
+I have had three other concussions (bad enough to need care at a hospital and quite a bit of other head trauma) before and none of that affected me in the same way as this event.

 Even though my heart wasn’t hurting and my left arm was fine, I began to worry that maybe it was something like a heart attack.
 It was such an extreme feeling of something obviously being completely wrong that I figured it had to be something really bad.

 Hubby drove me back to town and took me to an urgent care facility.
 After they performed a cat scan on my head, they were completely baffled and sent me directly to the emergency room at the main hospital.
 They wanted me to go there, because they had the best neurologists on hand.
 The doctor even called the hospital to tell them I was on my way.

 I had to be in a wheelchair, because any movement made me feel like my whole body was spinning uncontrollably and I had extreme bouts of heaving.

 The emergency room doctor noticed the way I was heaving (and what it looked like), so he was concerned that maybe I actually had an intestinal blockage of some sort.
 He then ordered a cat scan of my abdomen.
 He was concerned that my dizziness was actually being caused by a severe blockage issue.
 Fortunately, that was not the case.